-Comparing StreamSets Pipelines
+Comparing IBM StreamSets Pipelines

 In Control Hub, you can build Data Collector, Transformer, and Transformer for Snowflake pipelines.
 To choose which type of pipeline to build, you need to understand how they are similar and different.